BitcoinQnA/BitcoinPrivacyGuide/safeguard.md

 * If you have just coinjoined some of your bitcoin and are keen to get it sent off to cold storage, be mindful of how you construct your transaction.
 Merging UTXO's shows common ownership to anyone watching on chain.

-* When getting any form of bitcoin related hardware delivered you are suceptable to supply chain attack.
+* When getting any form of bitcoin related hardware delivered you are suceptible to supply chain attack.
 This means that an attacker could intercept the package and swap it out with a malicious device designed to steal your bitcoin.
 Whilst this is unlikely, it is something worth taking into account when setting up your devices.
 Ensure you follow the check procedures outlined by the product manufacturer when you receive.

 * Another thing worth considering is your payment method and delivery address.
 You can buy no-KYC bitcoin in cash from a meetup for maximum privacy, but if you buy a Coldcard from Coinkite (a public bitcoin company) using your credit card and have it delivered to your home address you certainly giving away some clues!